JasonQuantrill/JasonQuantrill/README.md

 -->
 ### 📈 Projects Highlight:

-- **Grid-world Games**: Manually implemented a variety of Reinforcement Learning algorithms to deepen my understanding of how and why they work.
+- **Grid-world Games**: Manually implemented a variety of Reinforcement Learning Algorithms using Python and Jupyter to deepen my understanding of how and why they work.
-- **Sentiment Analysis Tool**: Created a tool using Python and TensorFlow that analyzes and predicts sentiment from social media data.
+- **3D Zeppelin Shooter**: Created a 3D flying game world from scratch using C++, freeglut, and glew.
-- **E-commerce Full-Stack Application**: Built a fully functional e-commerce website using React for the frontend and Node.js for the backend.
+- **Networking Algorithms**: Built dynamic visual representations of Bellman-Ford and Dijkstra's algorithms using HTML and Javascript.

 ### 📚 Continuous Learning: